grevian/palworld-ondemand/README.md

 You can receive a text or email or anything else you want to consume via Amazon SNS, if Twilio isn't your thing.
 This also allows this to be a 100% AWS solution.

-From the SNS console, create a `Standard` topic called `minecraft-notifications`.
+From the SNS console, create a `Standard` topic called `palworld-notifications`.
 Also at your convenience, create a Subscription to the topic to a destination of your choice.
 Email is easy and free, SMS is beyond the scope of this documentation but there's plenty of resources out there to help you set it up.

 ## IAM

-The IAM Console is where we configure the roles and policies required to give access to the Task running the Minecraft server and the Lambda Function used to start it.
+The IAM Console is where we configure the roles and policies required to give access to the Task running the Palworld server and the Lambda Function used to start it.

 We will be creating four distinct policies and one role.
 The policies will then be attached to the appropriate roles.